Real Meaning of “Hallelujah” Song By Leonard Cohen? (Lyrics Analysis)

 Reverting back to the David-Lord theme, all of these lyrics could be interpreted religiously as well.
 When King David fell from being a devout man, having written the Psalms praising the Lord, he lost touch with the Lord.
 David did not tell the Lord of what’s going on below on Earth, in his kingdom.
 The holy spirit of the Lord moved into the Earth through King David, before he committed a carnal sin.

 ‘Every breath’ drawn during sex was a Hallelujah.
 Note how women call out God during sexual climax.

-Leonard Cohen could be talking about his foreseen criticism on this song.
+Leonard Cohen could be talking about his foreseen criticism of this song.
 There are many Biblical references in the song along with some crude sexual analogies.
-So he could be called out for using God’s name in vain for a song, for commercial purpose.
+So he could be called out for using God’s name in vain for a song, for commercial purposes.
 But Cohen says ‘what is it to anyone’ if he uses God’s name, and he did not even know God.

 “A blaze of light” could be a reference to divine power coming from above.
-“Hallelujah” in its simplest meaning is a praise to the Lord, despite the lyrics having a different meaning.a
+“Hallelujah” in its simplest meaning is a praise to the Lord, despite the lyrics having a different meaning.

 Leonard Cohen has been singing about different versions of ‘Hallelujah’ in this song so far.
 He has sung of ‘broken Hallelujahs’ and ‘holy Hallelujahs.’